svpra/yacppc/README.md

 Yet Another Compiler for C++, written in C++

-- with antlr and llvm
+- using ANTLR and LLVM
 - you can read, how it works in [RESEARCH file](https://github.com/svpra/yacppc/blob/main/RESEARCH.md)

 ### How to install?